 Using the air fryer will also give you delicious results with a crispy exterior and fluffy interior.
 Air fryer baked potatoes are my latest obsession!

 Your choice of what to serve it with will be different based on what you have going on.
-Is it a sit-down dinner? or a move and mingle situation?
-Here are some ideas for both!
+If it’s a sit-down dinner you may want to serve them with Instant Pot pork carnitas, baked hamburgers or buffalo chicken salad.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!